Thyroid Medications

 Toxicity to pets

-Pets — especially dogs — get underactive thyroids too.
-Interestingly, the dose of thyroid hormone needed to treat dogs is much higher than a person’s dose.
-Therefore, if dogs accidentally get into thyroid hormones at home, it rarely results in problems.
+Pets — especially dogs — can have underactive thyroids too.
+Interestingly, the dose of thyroid hormone needed to treat hypothyroidism in dogs is much higher than the dose needed for humans.
+One time, or acute, ingestions have a fairly wide margin of safety in dogs and cats.
+If pets accidentally get into a few tablets of thyroid hormones at home, it rarely results in problems.
 However, large acute overdoses in cats and dogs can cause muscle tremors, nervousness, panting, a rapid heart rate and aggression.
-When in doubt, contact Pet Poison Helpline to see if your dog or cat ingested a toxic, poisonous amount.
+When in doubt, contact Pet Poison Helpline® to see if your dog or cat ingested a toxic, poisonous amount.

 Dogs